Do you remember when we accidentally travelled first class on Virgin Trains?

 Having used Lime Street station many times, I had no fears about access, it’s flat, has accessible entrances on both sides of the station and a lift from the underground.

-Out of curiosity, I called into the information centre and the disabled access push button was broken.
+Out of curiosity, I called the information centre and the disabled access push button was broken.
 I struggled a bit with the wheelchair, the door was heavy, but the staff spotted me and came to my aid.

 My next port of call was the Virgin customer care centre.
 Their doors worked haha… and the staff were only too happy to assist.
 I informed them I’d booked assistance and they were straight on the radio to find the member of staff who’d been assigned to help us.